tomas-alves08/Order-App-Damascus/README.md

 Other topics I learned while working on this project was how to work with Modals, by having different components overlaying other components.
 And as a consequence, I had to study and learn quite a lot of CSS to make this application look this way.

 And as part of this little journey, problem solving was hugely important as I had multiple bugs or unexpected results which I wisely used my planning, error message interpreting and logging skills to solve.

+The deployment is always a painful process for me and this one wouldn't be any different.
+It required me to do quite a big research on possible ways to deploy a front end app, which is way easier than a full stack app which uses database.
+And I concluded that Firebase would be the best option for a single page app deployment.
+After I had a project finished I realised that the configuration my app had would not work to deploy my app because I would need to have a script on my package.json file to create a build folder.
+But after researching and reading quite a bit, I manage to solve my problem, install firebase on my repo and deploy it.